flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-09-18-qq/index.md

     _key: card-1-3186b05f-fb4e-4670-98cc-f4dc6cf6e26d
   - order: 1
     body: >-
-      > ‘I believe that with this agreement we prevented a humanitarian crisis in Idlib.”
+      > "I believe that with this agreement we prevented a humanitarian crisis in Idlib.”

       Turkey's President Erdogan after a 3-hr long meeting with Russia's